Owusu-Wilson/TertiaryInfoAPI/frontend/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).

-Start the server witih
-npm run dev
+# Frontend

+Frontend for the data api